gyoto/Gyoto/INSTALL.Gyoto.md

 If Gyoto is not packaged for your system or if you prefer to build from source, read on.

+First a word of caution: after having installed and uninstalled Gyoto from source with "make uninstall", empty directories may remain in a Python dist-packages directory (typically /usr/local/lib/python3.??/dist-packages/), which causes subsequent installation of Python packages from source to fail (Gyoto and any other setuptools-based package).
+Make sure to remove such empty directories.

 The first step is to install the dependencies.
 Please refer to [BUGS.md](BUGS.md) for known bugs in some versions of the following dependencies.